xixianykus/theropods/README.md

 (The file has to be called db.json to work with typicode it seems)

 ## Testing
-Can check locally and WWW using https://hoppscotch.io/ (online app instead of Postman)
+Can check locally and  on the WWW using https://hoppscotch.io/ (online app instead of Postman)

 - Post the url into the address bar.
   - https://my-json-server.typicode.com/xixianykus/theropods/db